-Description: myAccount gives customers on-line access to Bill and Payment History, Usage History, Daily And Hourly Energy Use, Energy Use vs Degree Days, Pay My Bill, Ways To Pay My Bill, Add An Account, Electric Service Requests, myAccount Profile, Understanding My Bill, FAQs, How My Usage Compares, How I Use Energy, and When I Use Energy.
+Description: myAccount gives customers on-line access to Bill and Payment History, Usage History, Daily And Hourly Energy Use, myAccount Profile, Understanding My Bill, FAQs, How My Usage Compares, How I Use Energy, and When I Use

-Status: Ongoing
+Energy Use vs Degree Days, Pay My Bill, Ways To Pay My Bill, Add An Account, Electric Service Requests,

+Energy.

-- Benefits:Provides customers with direct access to their account information including energy consumption patterns.
+Benefits: Provides customers with direct access to their account information including energy consumption patterns.

 Enhances customers' ability to be engaged and educated on ways to use energy more effectively and efficiently.

-Facilitated by the AMI system. - Cost: \$207,000 total cost of project - Metric: # of Monthly log-ins, # of myAccount customers that logged in
+Facilitated by the AMI system.

+Metric: # of Monthly log-ins, # of myAccount customers that logged in